 - Engage in personal budgeting support, including an evaluation of claimants’ financial situation and how future repayments will affect their financial resilience

 Re-imagine debt: support centred around the person works

 The Committee highlights that data relating to Advance payments can and should be used to identify vulnerable households and better support them, confirming our findings from the Cabinet Office’s Reimagine Debt pilot: households in debt to the council often faced multiple obstacles to their financial and emotional well-being.
 This makes them particularly responsive to targeted wrap-around support.

 The pilot involved proactive approaches from Newcastle City Council and the London Borough of Barking and Dagenham to tackle debt and reduce arrears, after identifying eligible households with our Low Income Family Tracker plaform (LIFT).

 LIFT confirmed the success of both councils’ new approach to tackling problem debt for the 18 and 10 households that were selected in Barking and Dagenham and Newcastle, respectively.
 Read more about the Re-imagine debt pilot and its evaluation.

 Although both councils took different approaches to support, they shared the common view that support should be proactive and centred around the person.
 For the majority of cases in Newcastle, this involved a debt management plan, while in Barking and Dagenham this was done via the Community Solutions team.
-Our award-winning Benefit and Budgeting Calculator is already used by front-line organisations and advisers to help structure and guide these conversations.
+Our award-winning Better Off Calculator is already used by front-line organisations and advisers to help structure and guide these conversations.

 Of the households LIFT tracked, the following outcomes were found: